Hip Physical Therapists

 Physical Therapy Treatments for Hip Pain

-Through massage, range of motion exercises, strengthening exercises and other specialized therapy modalities, your Brooklyn physical therapist works to relieve or even completely eliminate your pain while increasing your strength and flexibility.
+Our Brooklyn physical therapy center works to relieve or even eliminate your pain through massage, range of motion exercises, strengthening exercises, and other specialized therapy modalities while increasing your strength and flexibility.
 Treatments may take the following forms:

 - Heat before exercise or manipulation and ice afterward

 - Shockwave therapy